ThunderFly-aerospace/docs/tools/index.md

 nav_order: 20
 ---

-## Avionics Components

-ThunderFly's avionics system consists of **high-performance hardware** designed to enhance the capabilities of standard unmanned aerial vehicles (multicopter, airplane, etc.).
-ThunderFly avionics components are built for seamless integration into existing UAV platforms like [PX4](https://px4.io/) or [Ardupilot](https://ardupilot.org/).
-The following clickable diagram shows an example interconnection of different ThunderFly avionics components; usually, only a fraction of this diagram is used in the actual UAV:
+## Development and Testing Tools

+ThunderFly's Tools category includes a range of development, testing, and integration tools that are designed to help you bring your UAV projects to life.
+These tools are intended for developers, engineers, and researchers who need reliable hardware solutions for rapid prototyping, system integration, and validation.

+Our tools are used for a variety of tasks such as testing sensors and interfaces.
+These tools can be integrated with existing platforms like [PX4](https://px4.io/), [Ardupilot](https://ardupilot.org/) or [ROS](https://www.ros.org/).

 ### How to Order

-You can order avionics components in the following ways:
+You can order ThunderFly tools in the following ways:

-- **Directly from ThunderFly** — use our [Contact us](https://www.thunderfly.cz/contact-us.html) page to request a quotation, check lead times, or discuss bulk pricing.
+- **Directly from ThunderFly** — use our [Contact Us](https://www.thunderfly.cz/contact-us.html) page to request a quotation, check lead times, or discuss bulk pricing.
 - **Online marketplaces**
   - **[Tindie](https://www.tindie.com/stores/thunderfly/)** — suitable for worldwide orders
   - **[Lectronz](https://lectronz.com/stores/thunderfly)** — recommended for customers in Europe.